bazelbuild/bazel-blog/_posts/2017-07-20-backward-compatibility.md

     so if needed you can disable it.

-*   Finally, the flag may be removed at any release in the future, and so you will no longer be able to disable the behaviour.
-In the release notes, we list the removed flags.
+*   Finally, the flag may be removed at any release in the future, and so you will no longer be able to disable the behaviour of the change.
+In the release notes, we list these removed flags.

 When you migrate to a new release, we recommend the following workflow: